Advancing Yukon’s Macmillan Pass Zinc-Lead-Silver Project

 This profile is part of a paid investor education campaign.*

-The Macmillan Pass project hosts two large sedimentary exhalative (SEDEX) deposits—Tom and Jason.
-SEDEX deposits are responsible for more than half of the world’s zinc production and are also an important source of lead.
-Global examples of this type of deposit include the Howard’s Pass district (eastern Yukon-NWT), Mt Isa-Century in the McArthur River District (Australia), and Red Dog (Alaska).
+The property is strategically located in the zinc-rich Selwyn Basin, which is known to host large sedimentary exhalative (SEDEX) deposits.
+SEDEX deposits are responsible for more than half of the world’s zinc production and are an important source of lead.
+Global examples of this type of deposit include the Howard’s Pass district (eastern Yukon and Northwest Territories), Mt Isa-Century in the McArthur River district (Australia) and Red Dog (Alaska).
+Fireweed Zinc has two large SEDEX deposits—Tom and Jason – and the company is confident that it can make additional SEDEX discoveries.

 Fireweed Zinc is managed by a seasoned team of mining industry professionals.
-Executive Chairman John Robins is a professional geologist whose career spans nearly 4 decades.
-Robins was the Founder and Executive Chairman of Kaminak Gold Corporation which was sold to Goldcorp for $520 million.
-Robins was the 2008 recipient of the Association for Mineral Exploration British Columbia’s H.H.
+Executive Chairman John Robins is a professional geologist whose career spans nearly four decades.
+Robins was the Founder and Executive Chairman of Kaminak Gold Corporation which was sold to Goldcorp., now Newmont Goldcorp (TSX:NGT,NYSE:NEM), for $520 million.
+He was the 2008 recipient of the Association for Mineral Exploration British Columbia’s H.H.
 “Spud” Huestis Award.
 He sits on the boards of several successful exploration companies.
-In 2017, Robins’ companies have raised over $100 million.
+In 2017, Robins’ companies raised over $100 million.

-- Option agreements in place to earn 100 percent interests in the Tom & Jason claims and the MAC claims.
+- Option agreements in place to earn 100 percent interest in the Tom and Jason and MAC claims.

 - Located in the mining-friendly jurisdiction of Yukon, Canada.

-- One of the largest and highest-grade zinc-lead-silver projects in the Americas with excellent blue-sky potential on a property that remains largely underexplored.
+- One of the largest and highest-grade zinc-lead-silver projects in the Americas with blue-sky potential.

 - Good infrastructure and property access.